-I have often been intrigued about how the excavations are done, how the records of various finds are reconciled and how the archeologists and historians work out the history especially from the pre-historic times.
-I picked up this book to understand the dynamics of tracing history through archeological evidences.
+I have often been intrigued by how the excavations are done?
+How are the records of various finds reconciled?
+And how the archeologists and historians work out the history especially from the pre-historic times.
+I picked up this book The Buddha and Dr. Fuhrer to understand the dynamics of tracing history through archeological pieces of evidence.

-The book takes you through the excavations of stupas spread across the terai region on the border of India and Nepal towards the end of late 19th century.
-A stupa that lies in the estate that belonged to an English family is discovered by accident and then carefully excavated by the owner of the estate.
-All the finds of the excavation that included stone caskets with bone relics and a whole lot of items in precious metals, stones and gems are recorded and shared with the archeological authorities of that time.
-One of the caskets has an inscription on it that went around the world for an interpretation and is commonly believed to say that the bone relics belong to the Buddha himself, a part of the relics received by his kinsmen when they were divided into 8 parts.
+The book The Buddha and Dr. Fuhrer take you through the excavations of stupas spread across the Terai region on the border of India and Nepal towards the end of the late 19th century.
+A stupa that lies in the estate that belonged to an English family is discovered by accident.
+And then carefully excavated by the owner of the estate.
+All the finds of the excavation that included stone caskets with bone relics and a whole lot of items in precious metals, stones, and gems are recorded.
+And shared with the archeological authorities of that time.
+One of the caskets has an inscription on it that went around the world for an interpretation.
+And is commonly believed to say that the bone relics belong to the Buddha himself.
+A part of the relics received by his kinsmen when they were divided into 8 parts.

-What is happening parallely is a series of archeologists wanting to find the exact location of Kapilavastu, the city where Buddha grew up based on the accounts of two Chinese travelers who travelled across India some two centuries apart from each other.
-Both of them recorded a visit to Kapilavastu and described the stupas and the city there but the accounts are a bit different and do not lead to the same place.
-Since there was a huge time gap between their travels, things could have changed and so could have their writings or there can always be a human error in recording by one of them or some details could have been lost in translation.
-Nonetheless a few archeologists who wanted to lay claim to the discovery of the city indulged in all kinds of activities like travelling between Nepal and India in Terai region which required a lot of permissions from Nepalese durbar during those days, excavating mounds that were spread across the area, finding Asoka pillars wherever they could, and deciphering inscriptions as and when they found them.
-Some people even indulged in tempering with the evidences to give strength to their beliefs or to prove their discoveries.
-There are various claims regarding the actual location of Kapilavastu, and we still cannot say if we know it and this debate will go on till a solid discovery is made that settles it.
+Nonetheless, a few archeologists who wanted to lay claim to the discovery of the city indulged in all kinds of activities like traveling between Nepal and India in Terai region.
+Which required a lot of permissions from Nepalese durbar during those days.
+Excavating mounds that were spread across the area, finding Asoka pillars wherever they could, and deciphering inscriptions as and when they found them.
+Some people even indulged in tampering with the pieces of evidence to give strength to their beliefs or to prove their discoveries.
+There are various claims regarding the actual location of Kapilavastu.
+And we still cannot say if we know it.
+This debate will go on till a solid discovery is made that settles it.

-As a story, you may not find it complete like the sudden death of a scholar in Switzerland is left unexplained.
-You may not find it interesting unless you have studies the life of Buddha a bit and unless you have some degree on interest in archeological findings.
-But if the subjects interest you then there is a lot of knowledge that you would gain from this well researched book.
+As a story, you may not find The Buddha and Dr. Fuhrer complete.
+Like the sudden death of a scholar in Switzerland is left unexplained.
+You may not find it interesting unless you have studied the life of Buddha a bit.
+And unless you have some degree of interest in archeological findings.
+But if the subjects interest you then there is a lot of knowledge that you would gain from this well-researched book.